milanglacier/minuet-ai.el/README.md

     :bind
-    (("M-y" . #'minuet-complete-with-minibuffer) ;; use minibuffer for completion ("M-i" . #'minuet-show-suggestion) ;; use overlay for completion :map minuet-active-mode-map
+    (("M-y" . #'minuet-complete-with-minibuffer) ;; use minibuffer for completion ("M-i" . #'minuet-show-suggestion) ;; use overlay for completion

+     :map minuet-active-mode-map
-     ("M-p" . #'minuet-previous-suggestion) ;; invoke completion or cycle to next completion ("M-n" . #'minuet-next-suggestion) ;; invoke completion or cycle to previous completion ("M-A" . #'minuet-accept-suggestion) ;; accept whole completion
+     ;; These keymaps activate only when a minuet suggestion is displayed in the current buffer ("M-p" . #'minuet-previous-suggestion) ;; invoke completion or cycle to next completion ("M-n" . #'minuet-next-suggestion) ;; invoke completion or cycle to previous completion ("M-A" . #'minuet-accept-suggestion) ;; accept whole completion